- 12 December, 2019

 For cats and dogs that aren't too anxious then sending them to a boarding kennel is the easiest solution.
 Do a bit of research and get recommendations to ensure the kennel you choose is reputable.
 It might even be worth a trip out to look at the facilities before you confirm to give you peace of mind.

 Pets that are happier to stay at home might need the services of a professional pet sitter, if you can't call on a friend or relative to help.
-A pet minder should visit your cat or dog twice a day and provide the food and exercise routines you have provided.
+A pet minder should visit your cat or dog twice a day and provide the food and exercise routines you have set.
 If they need any medication or have phobias make sure the minder is aware of this and leave your vets contact details.

 Relaxed pets should be happy to stay with family or friends while you are away.
 Make sure it is someone you can trust and rely that your furry friend will be treated well while you are on holidays.

 Before you shut the door behind you and head off to a blissful break, ensure your home is secure.
 Talk to your trusted neighbours and let them know how long you will be away for.
 Ask them to keep an eye out for anything unusual happening at your property.
-If you have a good relationship you could also as them to bring in your mail and rubbish bins.
+If you have a good relationship you could also ask them to bring in your mail and rubbish bins.